sighjs/sigh/README.md

 This also shows that `pipeline` operations forward pipeline events to the named pipelines in addition to receiving events from them.

-To activate some plugins and not other one of the following equivalent formats can be used:
+To activate some plugins and not others one of the following equivalent formats can be used:

 ```javascript
 pipeline({ activate: true }, 'mocha', { activate: false }, 'express')